 CDC Steps to Prevent Illness (including hygiene and what to do if you are sick)

-Target/Vector Solutions is now offering a series of webinars and courses on different topics as it relates to COVID-19.
-This includes topics such as transitioning to working from home, managing stress and anxiety, and virus information.
+Target/Vector Solutions is now offering a series of webinars and courses on different topics related to COVID-19.
+This includes transitioning to working from home, managing stress and anxiety, and virus information.
 Some topics will require a log-in; ask your administrator for access.

 The U.S. Department of Education has also compiled a website of resources and pertinent information as it relates to COVID-19, schools and school personnel.